-This is turning on/off the power supply to the Converter via the antenna cable.
-The need to turn off the LNB power is rare, for example - if the power to the Converter is supplied through the power injector.
+This is turning on/off the power supply to the LNB via the antenna cable.
+The need to turn off the LNB power is rare, for example - if power is supplied to the LNB through the power injector.

-Voltage 13/18 Volts are not only the supply voltage but also the switching signals of polarization.
-18 V is the horizontal H (left L) switching signal in the range of 16-20 Volts, and 13 V is the vertical V (right R) switching signal in the range of 11-14 Volts
+The 13/18 Volt voltages are not only supply voltages but also polarization switching signals.
+18 Volt is the horizontal (left) switching signal in the range of 16-20 Volts, and 13 Volt Is the vertical (right) switching signal in the range of 11-14 Volts.

 Ku-band 10700-12750 MHz consists of two sub-bands:

 High Band (upper) 11700-12750 MHz

 For each band, the converter uses its own heterodyne, with frequencies of 9750 MHz for the lower and 10600 MHz for the upper sub-bands.
 The values of the intermediate frequency are from 950 to 1950 MHz ( 950 = 10700 - 9750 and 1950 = 11700 - 9750) for the lower, and from 1100 to 2150 MHz (1100 = 11700 - 10600 and 2150 = 12750 - 10600) for the upper sub-bands.

 The upper bound of the lower sub-band is 9750 + 2150 = 11900, and the lower bound of the upper sub-band is 10600 + 950 = 11550.
 Thus, in the frequency band from 11550 to 11900 MHz, there is an overlap of the upper and lower sub-bands, and signal reception is possible in both of them.
 This explains the fact that the frequency of the section (Switch), usually equal to 11700 MHz, is chosen conditionally and can be changed based on the quality of reception of the signal lying in the overlap area.

 Regardless of the type, the converter does the same job: converts carrier frequencies to intermediate frequencies.

 How it happens: